opencord/docs/navigate.md

 ![Layers](images/layers.png)

-The three layers are:
+There are four major elements:

+* **Kubernetes:** All elements of the CORD control plane run in Kubernetes containers.
+CORD assumes a Kubernetes foundation, but does not prescribe how the hardware or Kubernetes are installed.

-* **Platform:** The bottom-most layer consists of ONOS, XOS, Kafka, and collection of Logging and Monitoring micro-services, all running on a Kubernetes foundation (not shown).
-This is the starting point for all configurations of CORD.
+* **Platform:** The Platform layer consists of ONOS, XOS, Kafka, and collection of Logging and Monitoring micro-services, all running on a Kubernetes foundation.

-* **Profile:** The middle layer typically consists of a set of services (e.g., access services, VNFs, other cloud services).
-These components run on the underlying platform, and includes both abstract services on-boarded into XOS and SDN control apps running on ONOS.
+* **Profile:** Each unique CORD configuration corresponds to a Profile.
+It consists of a set of services (e.g., access services, VNFs, other cloud services), including both abstract services on-boarded into XOS and SDN control apps running on ONOS.
   Examples of profiles are [SEBA](profiles/seba) and [M-CORD](profiles/mcord).

-* **Workflows:** The top-most layer consists of one or more workflows, each of which defines the business logic and state machine for one of the access technologies included in the profile.
-A workflow augments/parameterizes a profile for the target deployment environment; it's not a software layer, per se.
+* **Workflow:** A Profile includes one or more workflows, each of which defines the business logic and state machine for one of the access technologies.
+A workflow augments/parameterizes a Profile for the target deployment environment; it is not a layer, per se.
 SEBA's [AT&T Workflow](profiles/seba/workflows/att-install.md) is an example.

 The diagram also shows a hardware bill-of-materials, which must be